Can I reschedule my period?

 Using the active pills continuously postpones menstruation by not allowing withdrawal from hormones.
 However, this protocol does not guarantee that there won't be any menstrual bleeding.
 Sometimes spotting (light bleeding) can occur.
 Skipping the placebo pills or pill-free days won't change the pill's ability to effectively prevent pregnancy.

-If the period postponement procedure is not an option for you because you're new to the Pill, or you can't or won't take hormonal birth control, you can still find ways to enjoy your vacation.
-Also, you may want to check out Swimming when menstruating while you're still here.
+If the period postponement procedure is not an option for you because you're new to birth control pills, or you can't or won't take hormonal birth control, you can still find ways to enjoy your vacation.
+You can also check out Swimming when menstruating for more information.